 The Avila Coast lies between Pirates Cove and Point San Luis along the northern part of San Luis Obispo Bay and includes the coastal watersheds from the top of the ridge to the ocean.
 The coastal Mediterranean ecosystems of the world are among the world’s most threatened environments.
 Except for the small village of Avila Beach, the Avila Coast is one of the largest relatively intact remnants of such an environment in the United States.
 The San Luis Obispo Chapter is working to ensure there is no further overdevelopment of the Avila Coast to protect access to its four miles of terrific coastal-dependent recreation opportunities and scenic vistas.

 Save Avila from Ruin by Over Development

-SLO County’s largest developers have submitted applications for lodging and event facilities that will forever change our beloved Avila Coast.
+SLO County’s largest developers have submitted an application for what would be the largest entertainment, lodging, and hospitality complex on the beachfront in California.
+This will forever change our beloved Avila Coast.
 See ABR Entertainment Complex Facts.
-We not against lodging serving visitors pursuing coastal-dependent recreation (such as relaxing or walking your dog on the beach, boating, fishing, or swimming), which is protected by the Coastal Act for all Californians.
+We are not against lodging and hospitality that serve visitors pursuing coastal-dependent recreation (such as enjoying the beach, boating, fishing, or swimming), which is protected by the Coastal Act for all Californians.
 We are not against events either.
 However, they must be on a scale that won’t draw so many people that those who can’t afford $100 concerts or $300/night lodging are effectively excluded from accessing the Avila Coast – three miles of SLO County’s most popular coastal recreation.

 Avila Overwhelmed by Size of Proposed Entertainment Complex